Judge, grandma, outdoorsman among those killed by twisters

 When Ollie Borgmann was found by rescuers, she was awake.
 She died later at a hospital.

 Loller reported from Nashville, Tennessee, and Tareen reported from Chicago.
-Josh Funk contributed from Omaha, Nebraska, and Mike Schneider contributed from Orlando, Florida.
+Josh Funk contributed from Omaha, Nebraska, Mike Schneider contributed from Orlando, Florida, and Jeff Amy contributed from Atlanta.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.